trend206/dd-py/docs/source/index.rst

    pip install dd-py

-This project is an early stage effort and is currently hosted at pypi.
+This project is an early stage effort.

 |
 | Note: Requires Python 3.5.2 or higher due to reliance on Python's typing module.